-\begin{rmk} The functor $\Spa$ induces an adjunction between $\catV$ and the category of affinoid $K$-algebras such that the presheaf $\mcO$ on ${\Spa(R,R^+)}$ is a sheaf, and these include reduced tft Tate algebras and perfectoid affinoid $K$-algebras. \end{rmk}

-\begin{dfn} An \emph{ affinoid adic space} is an object of $\catV$ which is isomorphic to $\Spa(R,R^+)$ for some affinoid $K$-algebra $(R,R^+)$.
-It is called \emph{bounded} if $(R,R^+)$ is bounded.
-It is called an \emph{ affinoid rigid variety} if it is isomorphic to $\Spa(R,R^\circ)$ for some tft Tate algebra $R$ and it is called \emph{reduced} if $R$ is reduced.
-It is called \emph{perfectoid affinoid space} if it is isomorphic to $\Spa(R,R^+)$ for some perfectoid affinoid $K$-algebra $(R,R^+)$.
-A [\emph{bounded}] \emph{adic space} is an object of $\catV$ which is locally isomorphic to a [bounded] affinoid adic space.
-A [\emph{reduced}] \emph{ rigid variety} is an object of $\catV$ which is locally isomorphic to a [reduced] affinoid rigid variety.
-A \emph{perfectoid space} is an object of $\catV$ which is locally isomorphic to a perfectoid affinoid space. \end{dfn}
+\begin{dfn}Let $X$ be an object of $\mcV$. \begin{itemize} \item We say that $X$ is an \emph{ affinoid adic space} if it is isomorphic to $\Spa(R,R^+)$ for some affinoid $K$-algebra $(R,R^+)$. \item We say that $X$ is an \emph{ affinoid rigid variety} if it is isomorphic to $\Spa(R,R^\circ)$ for some tft Tate algebra $R$. \item We say that $X$ is a \emph{perfectoid affinoid space} if it is isomorphic to $\Spa(R,R^+)$ for some perfectoid affinoid $K$-algebra $(R,R^+)$. \item We say that $X$ is an \emph{adic space} if it is locally isomorphic to an affinoid adic space. \item We say that $X$ is a \emph{ rigid variety} if it is locally isomorphic to an affinoid rigid variety. \item We say that $X$ is a \emph{perfectoid space} if it is locally isomorphic to a perfectoid affinoid space. \end{itemize} \end{dfn}